AndreiSavici/InteractiveMatplotlib/README.md

 # InteractiveMatplotlib

 This repository is intended to be used as an introduction to handling Matplotlib events, including connecting with PyQt.
-It is inspired by [tacaswell/interactive_mpl_tutorial](https://github.com/tacaswell/interactive_mpl_tutorial)
+It is inspired by [tacaswell/interactive_mpl_tutorial](https://github.com/tacaswell/interactive_mpl_tutorial) and [Jose's fork](https://github.com/jmborr/interactive_mpl_tutorial)

 Requirements
 ------------